OliverWisn/alien_invasion/README.md

 ## Thanks:
 I want to thank my niece Dominika (she is 10 years old) for the making of the images of the spaceships of the alien and the spaceship of the gamer especially for me and for this game.
+Thank you so much
+@pydim for the fixing of the problem with the game crashing when some keys were pressed.

 <img src="https://github.com/OliverWisn/alien_invasion/blob/master/assets/demo_3.jpg" width=1000>